zenstackhq/zenstack/docs/get-started/NextJS.md

 const options: RequestHandlerOptions = {
     async getServerUser(req: NextApiRequest, res: NextApiResponse) {
-        // return User object for current session, the concrete logic
+        // TODO: return User object for current session, the concrete logic
-        // depends on how you authenticate users and maintain sessions
+        // depends on how you authenticate users and maintain sessions.
-        //
-        // database can be accessed with "service.db" },
+        // Database can be accessed with "service.db" },
 };
 export default requestHandler(service, options);